 Special issue published in 2016 based on an international NIOZ–AWI symposium held on Texel NL from 10–14 March 2014: ‘Ecology and evolution of marine parasites and diseases’.
 Co-edited together with Mathias Wegner (AWI, D).

 Trilateral (DK, D, NL) report describing and evaluating the current ecological status of the Wadden Sea: Wadden Sea Quality Status Report 2017.
 Contribution of thematic report and as member of Editorial Board.

-Our work covered in science blogs (in English)
+Our work covered in the press, radio and science blogs